Jewish Defense League: 1980–1984: Fire bombs, pipe bombs, and weapon caches

+1985–1989: Murders

 On October 11, 1985, Alex Odeh, regional director of the American-Arab Anti-Discrimination Committee (ADC), was killed in a mail bombing at his office in Santa Ana, California.
-Shortly before his killing, Odeh had appeared on the television show Nightline, where he engaged in a tense dialogue with a representative from the JDL.
+Shortly before his killing, Odeh had appeared on the television show Nightline, engaging in a tense dialogue with a representative from the JDL.
 Irv Rubin immediately made several controversial public statements in reaction to the incident: "I have no tears for Mr. Odeh.
 He got exactly what he deserved. ...
 My tears were used up crying for Leon Klinghoffer."
 The Anti-Defamation League and the American Jewish Committee both condemned the murder.
 Four weeks after Odeh's death, FBI spokesperson Lane Bonner stated the FBI attributed the bombing and two others to the JDL.
 In February 1986, the FBI classified the bombing that killed Alex Odeh as a terrorist act.
 Rubin denied JDL involvement: "What the FBI is doing is simple. ...
-Some character calls up a news agency or whatever and uses the phrase Never Again ... and on that assumption they can go and slander a whole group.
+Some character calls up a news agency or whatever and uses the phrase Never Again... and on that assumption they can go and slander a whole group.
 That's tragic."
 In 1987, Floyd Clarke, then assistant director of the FBI, wrote in an internal memo that key suspects had fled to Israel and were living in the West Bank urban settlement of Kiryat Arba.
-In 1988, the FBI arrested Rochelle Manning as a suspect in the bombing, and also charged her husband, Robert Steven Manning, whom they considered a prime suspect in the attack; both were members of the JDL.
+In 1988, the FBI arrested Rochelle Manning as a suspect in the bombing, and also charged her husband, Robert Steven Manning, whom it considered a prime suspect in the attack; both were members of the JDL.
 Rochelle's jury deadlocked, and after the mistrial, she left for Israel to join her husband.
 Robert Manning was extradited from Israel to the U.S. in 1993.
 He was subsequently found guilty of involvement in the killing of the secretary of computer firm ProWest, Patricia Wilkerson, in another, unrelated mail bomb blast.
-In addition, he and other JDL members were also suspected in a string of other violent attacks through 1985, including the bombing of Boston ADC office that seriously injured two police officers, the bomb killing of suspected Nazi war criminal Tscherim Soobzokov in Paterson, New Jersey, and a bombing in Long Island, which was targeted at suspected Nazi war criminal Elmars Sprogis and maimed a bystander.
+He and other JDL members were suspected in various violent attacks through 1985, including a Boston ADC office bombing that injured two police officers, the killing of Nazi war criminal Tscherim Soobzokov in Paterson, New Jersey, and a bombing in Long Island targeting Elmars Sprogis that maimed a bystander.
 William Ross, another JDL member, was also found guilty for his participation in the bombing that killed Wilkerson.
 Rochelle Manning was re-indicted for her alleged involvement, and was detained in Israel, pending extradition, when she died of a heart attack in 1994.